cmusv/pysheetgrader-core/README.md

 ```

 Based on the rubric above, the submission will be regarded as right if the output falls between `3280.58` to `3281`.

 ## Rubric Types
 ### Soft Rubric Type
-Introduced a new rubric type soft_formula, which evaluates the cell as follows:
+Introduced a new rubric type `soft_formula`, which evaluates the cell as follows:
 1) If the cell does not contain a formula, no credit.
 2) If the cell contains a formula, grade it like a constant formula (compare cell's evaluated result to key's evaluated result, does not compare formulas)
 For example, for a given cell the key expects the answer 0.5 using the formula 0.1 * B2.
 In this case, under soft_formula rubric, the grader checks the submission cell if contains a formula or not.
 If the formula is present(even if incorrect), it assigns grade based on the actual cell value.
-So, if the submission cell has 0.5 as the answer and the formula is 0.6* B3(incorrect), the stduent still gets full credit.
+So, if the submission cell has 0.5 as the answer, and the formula is 0.6* B3(incorrect), the student still gets full credit.

+### Relative Formula Type
+Introduced a new rubric type `relative` or `relative_f`.

+* `relative` compares the evaluation of key's formula using the **submission cells values** (the actual value of cell in the submission).
+For example, suppose the cell A1 in `A1Key.xlsx` contains a formula `=IF(A2 = "ok", B2, C2)` by the instructor.
+Inside the submission sheet by the student, suppose A1 contains 13, A2 contains "not_ok", B2 contains 13, and C2 contains 14.
+The instructor's formula will be evaluating with the student's cell which gives a value of 14.
+The evaluated answer will be checked against the submission's A1 cell.
+In this case, A1 doesn't pass (actual 13, expected 14).

+* `relative_f` is a stricter version of `relative` rubric.
+It grades like the `relative`, but additional it requires the evaluated submission cell to be a formula.
+If the evaluated cell is a hardcoded constant, the student will not get score.
+In the above example, even if the student's A1 contains a hardcoded 14, it still doesn't pass.

+As a side note, both `relative` and `relative_f` supports the `delta` and `alt_coords` rubric modifiers to be more tolerant.

 ## Minimum Work feature
 This feature allows the instructor to specify the minimum score for every sheet and corresponding message in the SheetGradingOrder sheet.